Granada Andalucia, Spain Travel Guide

 For more Moorish history and architecture, travel to Córdoba for its Mezquita-Cathedral and Seville for its Alcázar and Cathedral.

-For beaches and coastal charm, visit Málaga for its city attractions and access to the Costa del Sol.
+For beaches and coastal charm, visit Málaga for its city attractions and entry to the Costa del Sol.
 Explore Cadiz, a historic port city, or Jerez de la Frontera for sherry, horses, and flamenco.

 Granada connects well with other Andalusian destinations.